DilanCF/CMSC412_notes/lecture/Lecture13.md

 All these tasks are started by event that is causing an interrupt

 1. Interrupt processing
-2. Dispatch latency (Avoid confliucts)
+2. Dispatch latency (Avoid conflicts)
 3. Real time process exec

-Most systems make real-time as a seperate category and give it Very High Priority<sup>TM</sup>
+Most systems make real-time as a separate category and give it Very High Priority<sup>TM</sup>

 ![Alt text](img/Lecture13/image-14.png)

 For each task, we are given a period

-Scheduler has the support preemtptive scheduling
+Scheduler has the support preemptive scheduling
-* Preemptive cus we cant wait for curr taks to complete before going to RT one
+* Preemptive cus we cant wait for curr task to complete before going to RT one

 For each task, we know the exec time, the deadline, and the period